thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 This post is going to be on wireless pivots.
 For those not familiar with the term, a pivot is like changing your tactics, to achieve the same desired outcome.

 On any given day on a wireless pentest, you will likely come across a variety of different network types, a BYOD SSID that uses an iPSK (Individual Pre-Shared Key), and maybe an WPA enterprise network.
-Within enterprise WiFi, there are multiple authentication methods that can be supported, from those those using traditional credentials, to those using a client and server certificates.
+Within enterprise WiFi, there are multiple authentication methods that can be supported, from those using traditional credentials, to those using a client and server certificates.
 In this post, we are going to focus on the hardest of these (EAP-TLS), with the absolute PERFECT deployment that uses a trusted internal CA, client and server certificates.

 But first, let do a quick recap of how WiFi actually works.
 Lets take a quick look at the different stages to connect to a network.